ralna/spral/doc/Fortran/ssids.rst

    :f integer(long) small_subtree_threshold: Maximum number of flops in a
       subtree treated as a single task.
 See :ref:`method section <ssids_small_leaf>`.
-   :f integer block_size: Block size to use for parallelization of large nodes
+   :f integer cpu_block_size: Block size to use for parallelization of large
-      on CPU resources.
+      nodes on CPU resources.

 .. f:type:: ssids_inform